This post was updated on the 27th of October with insights from our last sharing session.

 - We asked our WANBAM community what resources they would recommend.
 Here’s what they said

-In March 2021, WANBAM held a sharing session with twenty-five of our mentors, where we discussed insights and useful resources on mentoring.
-This builds upon that discussion and will be refined over time.
+WANBAM holds sharing sessions with our mentors at the beginning of every mentorship round, where we discuss insights and useful resources on mentoring.
+This resource document builds upon these discussions and will be refined over time.
 Additionally, mentors made recommendations on specific resources they find helpful.
 Those have been added to the second resource above.

 It is important to note that WANBAM mentees consistently rate their mentorship very highly.
 This is not intended to recommend a “one-size-fits-all” mentorship style but to provide insights into what our mentors have found helpful.
 We are incredibly grateful to our mentors for their expertise and guidance.